apjanke/octave-tablicious/docs/Design-and-Justification.md

 smooths over the NaN/NaT difference without becoming as broad as `ismissing()`.

+UPDATE 2021-03-14: I've changed my mind.
+I now think that `ismissing` probably is a fine generalization of `isnan`/`isnat`, and we should just use that, and `isnannish` should go away.

 I made this a global function so that user-defined classes could override it with object methods.
 Without `methods(klass)` working for classdef objects, it’d be hard to detect whether a user-defined object supports